RobinTail/express-zod-api/README.md

 It is also impossible to transmit the `Date` in its original form to your endpoints within JSON.
 Therefore, there is confusion with original method ~~z.date()~~ that should not be used within IO schemas of your API.

-In order to solve this problem, the library provides two custom methods for dealing with dates: `z.dateIn()` and `z.dateOut()` for using within input and output schemas accordingly.
+In order to solve this problem, the library provides two custom methods for dealing with dates: `ez.dateIn()` and `ez.dateOut()` for using within input and output schemas accordingly.

-`z.dateIn()` is a transforming schema that accepts an ISO `string` representation of a `Date`, validates it, and provides your endpoint handler or middleware with a `Date`.
+`ez.dateIn()` is a transforming schema that accepts an ISO `string` representation of a `Date`, validates it, and provides your endpoint handler or middleware with a `Date`.
 It supports the following formats:

 ```text